atomone-hub/atomone/x/gov/README.md

 currently supports:

 * **Proposal submission:** Users can submit proposals with a deposit.
-Once the minimum deposit is reached, the proposal enters voting period.
-The minimum deposit can be reached by collecting deposits from different users (including proposer) within deposit period.
+Once the minimum deposit is reached, the proposal enters the voting period.
+The deposit system is dynamic and can adjust automatically to discourage excessive spam or an excessive number of simultaneous active proposals.
-* **Vote:** Participants can vote on proposals that reached `MinDeposit` and entered voting period.
+* **Vote:** Participants can vote on proposals that reached the dynamic minimum deposit and entered the voting period.
 * **Claiming deposit:** Users that deposited on proposals can recover their deposits if the proposal was accepted or rejected.
-If the proposal never entered voting period (minimum deposit not reached within deposit period), the deposit is burned.
+If the proposal never entered the voting period (the dynamic minimum deposit was never reached within the deposit period), the deposit is burned.

 This module is in use in [AtomOne](https://github.com/atomone-hub/atomone)).
 Features that may be added in the future are described in [Future Improvements](#future-improvements).